 We know what it’s like.
 You’re in a meeting or you’re reading EconDev Today, and you hear a term or stumble upon an acronym that you’re unfamiliar with.
-On this page, you’ll find definitions for many economic development terms and concepts that you might like to know more about to succeed in the field.
+On this page, you’ll find many economic development terms, phrases, acronyms, agencies, and organizations that you might like to know more about to succeed in the field.

 If there’s a word or a term we’re missing below that you’d like us to include just let us know.
 We’ll continue to add relevant vocabulary to the glossary to serve the EconDev profession.

 Acre refers to a measurement of land area.
 One acre equals 43,560 square feet.
 There are 640 acres in one square mile.